t-bello7/mayowa-cooking/README.md

 - added css styling for header in index.html
 - style the logo
 - stytle the btn and add hover state

+How I arranged the commits
+- Create Readme
+- add project folder setup for html files